 If you have chosen to add the script directly to the html code of your pages, this installation option gives you the choice between three types of loading.

 The scripts of the page are loaded one after the other following their order in the code.
 The page only appears once each script is loaded.
-Thus, if one of the scripts blocks, the page remains blank.
+So, if one of the scripts blocks, the page remains blank.

 A script is loaded asynchronously when the browser doesn’t wait for the script to load to display the requested page to the user.
 Consequently, an asynchronous script loads in parallel with the loading of the page, and doesn’t prevent it from being displayed.